kris-boyd/bingo-scavenger-hunt/README.md

 ## Getting Started

-This is a simple static html page, and sample icons from flaticon.
-Please replace with
+This is a simple static html page, and icons from flaticon.
+Please replace with your own, do not use icons without proper attribution.

 ### Installing